ecs-org/ecs-appliance/README.md

 /run/active-env.yml | current activated configuration
 /run/appliance-failed | flag to be cleared after a failed appliance start

-#### Buildtime Environment Usage

-* salt-call state.highstate (the install part) does not need an environment, but has a default one and will use any /active environment for sentry logging
+`salt-call state.highstate` (the install part) does not need an environment,
+    but has a default one and will use any /active environment for sentry logging.

-#### VM Runtime Environment Usage
+Runtime Environment Usage:

+* prepare-env
-* prepare-appliance tries to get a environment yaml from all local and network sources
+    * get a environment yaml from all local and network sources
-  * writes the filtered result ("ecs,appliance") to /run/active-env.yml
+    * writes the result to /run/active-env.yml
+* update-appliance, prepare-appliance,
-  * Storage Setup (`salt-call state.sls storage.sls`) expects /run/active-env.yml
+    Storage Setup (`salt-call state.sls storage.sls`),
-* prepare-ecs and the appliance.service both parse /run/active-env.yml
+    prepare-ecs,  appliance.service parse /run/active-env.yml
 * appliance.service calls docker-compose up with active-env
   * docker compose passes the following to the ecs/ecs* container
-      * service_urls.env,
+      * service_urls.env, database_url.env
-      * ECS_SETTINGS, ECS_VAULT_SIGN, ECS_VAULT_ENCRYPT
+      * ECS_SETTINGS
   * docker compose passes APPLIANCE_DOMAIN as HOSTNAME to mocca and pdfas

-## Builder

-appliance gets build using packer.

-`vagrant up` installs all packages needed for builder

-add on top of developer-vm or appliance update:
-`sudo salt-call state.highstate pillar='{"builder": "enabled": true}}'`

-### Partitioning
+#### Partitioning

 + default xenial cloud image partition layout:
   + dos-mbr
   + p1 Boot ext4 label cloudimg-rootfs (10G)
   + used space ~ 900MB naked , ~ 1700MB with ecs appliance (currently, will grow)

 + developer setup:
   + vagrantfile has grow-root baked into it, p1 will take all space, appliance will not create additional partitions
   + storage setup will create the directories but do not expect a mountpoint

 + production setup:
   + storage.setup will (if told in env.yml):
       + add p2 (all usable space) as pv-lvm
       + add a vg and volumes ecs-data (60%) ecs-volatile (30%), rest is for snapshots